 Drive your MAGNATRAC onto a firm, level surface.
 Shut off engine and dismount.
 From below, block the MAGNATRAC so that Tracks clear the ground by 2".
 Use solid blocking and place it under the MAGNATRAC so that it will give the Tractor the greatest support left to right and front to rear.
-When placing your blocking, analyze the total weight and balance of the MAGNATRAC
+When placing your blocking, analyze the total weight and balance of the MAGNATRAC as it will change as the Track is added and removed!
 CAUTION: When blocking the MAGNA-TRAC, do not put blocks under either Sprocket of either the Rear Drive "assemblies"!